Niveditha Arjun: Personal life

 Niveditha is the daughter of Kannada film actor, Rajesh.
 Niveditha married actor Arjun Sarja and the pair have two daughters, Aishwarya and Anjana.
 Aishwarya has worked as an actress in Tamil and Kannada films, while Anjana Arjun works as a fashion designer in New York.

 Career

 Niveditha entered the Kannada film industry with the stage name of Asha Rani, and first appeared in Ratha Sapthami (1986).
 Directed by M. S. Rajashekar, she featured alongside Shiva Rajkumar, and the film went on to perform well commercially.
+She co-starred Arjun in the Telugu film Doctor Gari Abbai (1988).
 Soon after her marriage to Arjun Sarja, Niveditha chose to quit her work as an actress and shifted to Chennai to raise a family.
 In recent years, she has worked with Arjun's home production studio Sree Raam Films International, and has been credited as a producer.

 Away from her work in films, Niveditha has often also performed on stage as a classical dancer.